Master of Science in Nursing (MSN)

 Care of the Adult II

 The course allows the learner to expand on the roles of the advanced practice nurse practitioner in the care of adults and their families across the lifespan.
 The foundation for synthesizing health information aimed at helping adults and their families to assume responsibility for the prevention of illness and the promotion and maintenance of health are further developed.
 Available health resources from local, regional, national and global sources are analyzed and incorporated into healthcare plans and decisions.
-Prerequisite: NGR 6201/L. Co-requisite: NGR 6202L.
+Prerequisite: NGR 6201/L AND NGR 6301/L AND NGR 6343/L. Co-requisite: NGR 6202L.

 3 Credit Hours